 Hall’s success and reputation led him to CBC’s Dragons’ Den.
 As the first Black Dragon, he aims to create more opportunities for BIPOC entrepreneurs.
 Hall is also the executive producer of the Dionne Warwick documentary, Don’t Make Me Over, which premiered at the 2021 Toronto International Film Festival; host of the podcast, Between Us: with Wes Hall, launched in partnership with TorStar group; and the author of No Bootstraps When You’re Barefoot, released in October 2022.

 In 2021, Hall was awarded the Lifetime Achievement Award from the Ontario Chamber of Commerce for his exceptional leadership in business.
 In 2022, he received the Canadian Business Leader of the Year Award from the Canadian Chamber of Commerce.
 He is also the recipient of two honorary doctorates from the University of Ottawa in June 2021 and the Toronto Metropolitan University (formerly Ryerson) in November 2021.

 Recognized for his custom suits and fast cars, Hall is also known for his generosity, leveraging his business success to benefit others.
-He sits on the board for SickKids Foundation, Pathways to Education, Toronto International Film Festival, and The Black Academy.
-He is also the founder and chairman of The Canadian Council of Business Leaders Against Anti-Black Systemic Racism.
+He sits on the board for SickKids Foundation, Pathways to Education, the Toronto International Film Festival, and The Black Academy.
+He is also a member of the Board of Governors at Huron University College and the founder and chairman of The Canadian Council of Business Leaders Against Anti-Black Systemic Racism.